Amy Parsons killed after fight over fiance's fetish and her affair, court hears

 The next day, Mr Saunders asked if she was going to have a “final round” with her fiance and she replied: “Oh yes, God yes.”

-Later that night, Ms Parsons tried to break up with Deakin White but he stormed out.
+Later that night, Ms Parsons tried to break up with Mr Deakin-White but he stormed out.

 “I don’t know how tonight is going to pan out, he’s not accepting anything I say,” she messaged Mr Saunders afterwards.